libp2p/specs/multistream-2.0/spec.md

 1. `multistream/advertise`: Inform the remote end about which protocols we speak.
 This should partially replace the current identify protocol.
-2. `multistream/use`: Selects the stream's protocol using a multicodec.
+2. `multistream/multicodec`: Selects the stream's protocol using a multicodec.
-3. `multistream/dynamic`: Selects the stream's protocol using a string protocol name.
+3. `multistream/string`: Selects the stream's protocol using a string protocol name.
-4. `multistream/contextual`: Selects the stream's protocol using a protocol ID defined by the *receiver*, valid for the duration of the "session" (underlying connection).
-To use this, the *receiver* must have used the `multistream/advertise` To inform the initiator of *it's* mapping between protocols and contextual IDs.
+4. `multistream/dynamic`: Selects the stream's protocol using a protocol ID defined by the *receiver*, valid for the duration of the "session" (underlying connection).
+To use this, the *receiver* must have used the `multistream/advertise` To inform the initiator of *it's* mapping between protocols and dynamic IDs.

 Second, this document proposes an auxiliary protocol that can be used with the 4 multistream protocols to actually negotiate protocols.
 This is *primarily*